yekm/bench/README.md

 ```

 #### Viewing results:
-For now it is quiet uncomfortable.
+For now it is quite uncomfortable.
 You need a web server and a couple of links.
+And a modern web browser with js promises support.
 ```
-$ ln -s ../../html/d3/main.js main.js
-$ ln -s ../../html/d3/main.css main.css
-$ ln -s ../../html/d3/index.html index.html
+$ for f in ../../html/d3/*; do ln -s $f $(basename $f); done
 $ python3 -m http.server 8082
 $ $BROWSER http://localhost:8082
 ```